Financing the church

 Where does the money come from to pay for this?
-We get no help from outside - all our income comes from what we do, and from the support people like you give us.
+We get no help from outside – all our income comes from what we do, and from the support people like you give us.
 80% of our income comes from the generous giving of our congregation.
-Wedding fees & a few other sources of income help a little.
+Wedding fees and a few other sources of income help a little.

 Why do people give to us?

 Most of us find our finances stretched, but we give because we know that God has been even more generous to us.
 If you join us, we hope that you will be generous too!
 Giving isn’t a membership fee; it’s a response to God’s unfailing generosity and grace, and to the needs of the church.